zsizsik/angular-modules/projects/ui-persistence/README.md

-I your template you are using this property so you have something like:
+In your template you are using this property, so you have something like:

 ```
 ...